eric-cc-su/eric-cc-su.github.io/_posts/2016-02-14-reactjs-with-django.md

 tags: [python, django, web-development, reactjs]
 ---

-If you're familiar with the Javascript community there's a chance you've heard of [ReactJS](https://facebook.github.io/react/), a Javascript library developed by Facebook.
+If you're familiar with the Javascript community, there's a chance you've heard of ReactJS, a Javascript library developed by Facebook.
 It's supposed to make for quick front end development using a virtual DOM of sorts.

 ReactJS tells you [how to get started](https://facebook.github.io/react/docs/getting-started.html) and they offer a [tutorial here](https://facebook.github.io/react/docs/tutorial.html) but they basically assume you develop with NodeJS.
 I wanted to integrate ReactJS with my Django project and for those who are like me and are not